richm39804/richm39804.github.io/html_boilerplate/README.md

 ##User Stories

--As a user I will want to make a choice and see the result in a placeholder bar because this will let me know if I have one a round
+-As a user I will want to make a choice and see the result in a placeholder bar because this will let me know if I have won a round

 -As a user I will want to play to three, and see my discount code if I have won